MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/mixed-reality-component-view-mr.md

 ---
-title: Use the View in MR component in Power Apps
+title: Use the View in MR component in Power Apps (Preview)
 description: View 3D models and 2D images in the real world with augmented reality features in Power Apps.
 author: iaanw
 manager: shellha